ODA Spending

 Bilateral Spending

-Bilateral health ODA decreased by 14% between 2020 and 2021.
+Bilateral health ODA decreased by 20% between 2018 and 2022.

 Multilateral Spending and Commitments

-The Dutch government has recognized health multilaterals as key to the global COVID-19 response, as well as the fight against AIDS, TB, and malaria.
+The Dutch government recognizes health multilaterals as key to the global COVID-19 response, as well as the fight against AIDS, TB, and malaria.
 On November 11, 2022, the Netherlands pledged EUR10 million ( US$11 million) to the new Pandemic Fund established at the G20 conference in Bali, Indonesia to help countries finance their pandemic preparedness.

-The top multilateral recipients of the Netherlands’ health ODA in 2021 were the Global Fund (10%), EU Institutions (6%), and Gavi (2%).
+The top multilateral recipients of the Netherlands’ health ODA in 2022 were the EU Institutions, Global Fund and the World Bank IDA.

 At the 7th replenishment of the Global Fund in September 2022, the Netherlands pledged an increase of 15% compared to earlier commitments, leading to a total contribution of EUR180 million ( US$189 million) for 2023-2025.
 This pledge makes the Global Fund the largest recipient of Dutch global health development funding.
 On November 18, 2022, during a deep dive dialogue at the UNAIDS Global Center in Geneva, the Netherlands pledged an extra EUR3 million ( US$3 million) to UNAIDS, an increase in funding of 15%, and a multi-year agreement to secure UNAIDS funding for 2023-2025.